 Figure AC.11.3.2.1-1 depicts a typical call flow procedure of sending UE centric IMS Avatar communication.
 The main steps in the call flow are as follows:

-1. IMS session and bootstrap data channel have been established.
+1. IMS audio/video session and bootstrap data channel have been established.
 UE1 downloads avatar communication application.
-The avatar ID list is downloaded as described in clause AC.11.3.1.
+The avatar ID list is downloaded as described in clause AC.11.1.
 Then UE1 chooses an avatar ID and runs the avatar communication application.
-If the avatar representation is locally available on the UE1, then step 2-6 can be skipped.
+If the avatar representation is locally available in UE1, steps 2-6 are skipped.

-2. P2A application data channel(s) are established between UE1 and DC AS which is used for avatar representation transmission.
+2. P2A application data channel(s) are established for avatar representation transmission.
+The rendering mode is set to 'UE centric' by the DC AS.
+The DCSF instructs the MF to establish MDC2 connection either to the BAR or the DC AS.

+NOTE 1: In this step, the UE fetches the associated URL associated with the requested Avatar ID.

-3. UE1 downloads Avatar representation from DC AS using avatar ID and UE1's identity (e.g. IMSI or MSISDN) through the established application data channel.
+3. UE1 requests downloading Avatar representation from BAR via MF using the associated URL and UE1's identity (. i.e. MSISDN) through the established application data channel.
+The MF, based on the instruction received in step 2 fetches the Avatar representation from the BAR or DC AS using the resource URL for that purpose.

 4-5.
-The DC AS should authenticate and authorize the UE1 request and download Avatar representation using avatar ID from the BAR, the BAR responses with avatar representation data.
+The BAR authorizes the request of downloading Avatar representation and responses with avatar representation data to the MF.

-Editor's note: Whether MF download the avatar representation directly from BAR or via DC AS is FFS.
+NOTE 2: The MF downloads UE1's avatar representation from BAR directly or indirectly via DC AS based on the MDC2 connection established in step 2.

-6. The DC AS responses with the avatar representation data to MF and then MF sends it back to UE1.
+and6.
+The MF sends the avatar representation data to UE1.

-7. UE1 performs avatar animation.
+7. UE1 performs avatar animation with the selected Avatar representation.

 8. UE1 transmits the animated video stream over RTP to UE2.